GAMMA: Graspability-Aware Mobile MAnipulation Policy Learning based on Online Grasping Pose Fusion: Experiments

 \textbf{Comparsion on Habitat simulator.} To comprehensively evaluate our method, we conduct extensive experiments in the Habitat simulator.
 These results are demonstrated in Table~\ref{tab:benchmark}.
 Here, we find that our method achieves state-of-the-art performance in all challenging settings.
 Moreover, we find other methods have an apparent performance drop from non-cluttered episodes to cluttered episodes because the cluttered scenes required more accurate gripper poses to avoid mistakingly grasping other objects.
 Our methods benefit from temporally consistent grasping poses and directly learn how to drive the gripper to the grasping pose, showing only a small performance drop.
 Another interesting finding is that the GazeSR and GraspSR have large performance gap in many methods that use abstract grasp (M3~\cite{Gu2022MultiskillMM}, HB~\cite{Szot2021Habitat2T}, ReachMM), which proved that the grasping poses perform better to motivate grasping strategy.

 \textbf{Comparsion in Isaac Gym and real-world environments.} We deploy our policy, trained on the Isaac Gym simulator, to real-world environments (Unitree B1 + Z1 arm).
 The results on both Isaac Gym and the real-world environment are reported in Table~\ref{tab:comp_real}.
 We evaluate two widely-demanded skills grasping within cluttered objects and avoiding obstacles simultaneously.
 Our findings indicate that directly deploying our method yields robust performance in real-world settings.
 Furthermore, when comparing with the GAMMA without fusion, we observed a performance drop from GazeSR to GraspSR, a trend also identified in the Habitat~\cite{Szot2021Habitat2T} environment(Table~\ref{tab:benchmark}).
-This supports the importance of complete and accurate graspability in RL training. \textit{Please refer to the attached video for more details of the real-world experiment.}
+This supports the importance of complete and accurate graspability in RL training.

 \textbf{Mobile manipulation process analysis.} We plot two main observations related to graspability-aware mobile manipulation: the number of grasping poses and the distance from the gripper to these poses (Equ.~\ref{equ:dgg}).
 The results, showcased in Fig.\ref{fig:policy}, originate from the Habitat environment.
 These data compellingly indicate that our policy adeptly directs the agent to identify an increased number of grasping poses while simultaneously nearing those specified positions effectively.
 Additionally, to elucidate the significance of the graspability state, we color-code the integrated grasping pose and employ a fine voxel size of $1$cm to ensure a detailed visualization.
 Throughout the mobile manipulation process, it's evident that the agent gains confidence while observing and approaching the grasping poses.